runwayml/learn/docs/tutorial_style_transfer.md

-# Tutorial: Applying Style Transfer to an image.
+# Tutorial: Applying Style-Aware Content (Style Transfer) to an image.

-In this tutorial, we will apply a style to an image using the [Adaptive Style Transfer](https://arxiv.org/pdf/1807.10201.pdf) model by Sanakoyeu et al.
+In this tutorial, we will the ["A Style-Aware Content Loss for Real-time HD Style Transfer"](https://arxiv.org/pdf/1807.10201.pdf) model to transfer the particular style of a painter to any image we want.
+This model is able to capture the more subtle style and nature of an artist by training on multiple paintings rather than a single one.

 ### Requirements